Strategy (MSTR)

 5. Revenue Growth

-A company’s long-term sales performance can indicate its overall quality.
+Examining a company’s long-term performance can provide clues about its quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Unfortunately, Strategy struggled to consistently increase demand as its $474.9 million of sales for the trailing 12 months was close to its revenue five years ago.
-This was below our standards and suggests it’s a low quality business.
+Unfortunately, Strategy struggled to consistently increase demand as its $477.2 million of sales for the trailing 12 months was close to its revenue five years ago.
+This was below our standards and is a sign of poor business quality.

-This quarter, Strategy reported year-on-year revenue growth of 10.9%, and its $128.7 million of revenue exceeded Wall Street’s estimates by 9.1%.
+This quarter, Strategy reported modest year-on-year revenue growth of 1.9% but beat Wall Street’s estimates by 0.6%.

-Looking ahead, sell-side analysts expect revenue to grow 2.6% over the next 12 months.
-Although this projection indicates its newer products and services will fuel better top-line performance, it is still below the sector average.
+Looking ahead, sell-side analysts expect revenue to grow 2.7% over the next 12 months.
+While this projection implies its newer products and services will fuel better top-line performance, it is still below average for the sector.

 For software companies like Strategy, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-Strategy’s gross margin is slightly below the average software company, giving it less room than its competitors to invest in areas such as product and sales.
-As you can see below, it averaged a 70.1% gross margin over the last year.
-That means Strategy paid its providers a lot of money ($29.88 for every $100 in revenue) to run its business.
+Strategy’s gross margin is worse than the software industry average, giving it less room than its competitors to hire new talent that can expand its products and services.
+As you can see below, it averaged a 68.7% gross margin over the last year.
+Said differently, Strategy had to pay a chunky $31.31 to its service providers for every $100 in revenue.

-In Q3, Strategy produced a 70.5% gross profit margin, in line with the same quarter last year.
-On a wider time horizon, Strategy’s full-year margin has been trending down over the past 12 months, decreasing by 3.4 percentage points.
+In Q4, Strategy produced a 66.1% gross profit margin, marking a 5.6 percentage point decrease from 71.7% in the same quarter last year.
+Strategy’s full-year margin has also been trending down over the past 12 months, decreasing by 3.4 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs.

 Strategy’s demanding reinvestments have drained its resources over the last year, putting it in a pinch and limiting its ability to return capital to investors.
-Its free cash flow margin averaged negative 29%, meaning it lit $29.03 of cash on fire for every $100 in revenue.
-This is a stark contrast from its operating margin, and its investments (i.e., stocking inventory, building new facilities) are the primary culprit.
+Its free cash flow margin averaged negative 22.7%, meaning it lit $22.65 of cash on fire for every $100 in revenue.

-We were impressed by Strategy’s optimistic full-year EPS guidance, which blew past analysts’ expectations.
-We were also glad its revenue and EPS outperformed Wall Street’s estimates.
+We were impressed by how significantly Strategy blew past analysts’ billings expectations this quarter.
 Zooming out, we think this quarter featured some important positives.
-The stock traded up 2.6% to $260.76 immediately following the results.
+The stock remained flat at $105.90 immediately following the results.

 Are you wondering whether to buy Strategy or pass?
 We urge investors to not only consider the latest earnings results but also longer-term business quality and valuation as well.

 We cheer for all companies solving complex business issues, but in the case of Strategy, we’ll be cheering from the sidelines.
-To begin with, its revenue has declined over the last five years.
-And while its impressive operating margins show it has a highly efficient business model, the downside is its growth is coming at the cost of significant cash burn.
-On top of that, its gross margin is below our standards.
+For starters, its revenue has declined over the last five years.
+On top of that, Strategy’s declining operating margin shows it’s becoming less efficient at building and selling its software, and its operating margins reveal poor profitability compared to other software companies.

-Strategy’s price-to-sales ratio based on the next 12 months is 164.4x.
-At this valuation, there’s a lot of good news priced in - we think there are better stocks to buy right now.
+Strategy’s price-to-sales ratio based on the next 12 months is 77.4x.
+At this valuation, there’s a lot of good news priced in - we think other companies feature superior fundamentals at the moment.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.